 We wanted to grow tropical food crops predominantly but also native flowers, plants, and trees to attract the pollinators sadly missing in our food garden.
 Sure enough, they came, and our garden flourished.

 This was back in the days when we were growing food in a suburban backyard.
-Some 3 years later, we bought our farm or homestead.
+Some 3 years later, we bought our farm or homestead loaded with tropical fruits, trees and plants.

 All of this gardening necessitated soil building, composting, worm farming and fertilising.
 We had to learn how to do it all.